MIT-Emerging-Talent/ET6-CDSP-group-08-repo/3_data_exploration/README.md

   - Plotted solar vs other renewables over time
   - Showed variation in growth rates and technology mix across countries

-### 3. Key Questions

-- **Do you have the right data?**
- Partially.
-The dataset provides reliable installed capacity data across countries, years, and technology types, especially for renewable energy trends.
-- **Do you need other data?**
- Yes.
-To fully understand the role of solar adoption in conflict zones, we need:
-  - Conflict event timelines, intensity & frequency (e.g., ACLED or UCDP)
-  - Government energy policies during conflict years
-  - Grid reliability and access metrics
-- **Do you have the right question?**
- The guiding question — “How does solar capacity evolve in conflict-affected countries, and does conflict hinder or encourage adoption?” — is solid.
-But to answer it robustly, we must merge energy data with conflict datasets to measure correlation or causality, not just trend lines.

-Based on the analysis shown in these visualizations, here are the key findings from EDA 1 and recommendations for EDA 2:

 ## EDA 1

 The analysis revealed a substantial gap in electricity capacity between conflict and non-conflict countries, with conflict-affected regions showing significantly lower infrastructure development.